Easy-Friend/Easy-Friend.github.io/_posts/2025-06-16-Brain-surface-anatomy-and-normal-variants.markdown

  - cavernous sinus fat: This can be seen in 20-30% of normal population.
 Check HFU to see if it's air created by trauma or not.

- - cortical hyperintensities in T2, FLAIR sequence of 3T MRI: insula, orbitofrontal cortex, cingulate gyrus, corticospinal tracts(including cerebral peduncle).
+ - cortical hyperintensities in T2, FLAIR sequence of 3T MRI: insula, orbitofrontal cortex, cingulate gyrus, corticospinal tracts(including superior cerebellar peduncle).
 However, true lesions show reduced ADC values(e.g. ischemic damage), whereas pseudolesions do not.
 Will attach a copyright-free image if I find one.